bparanj/crystal/electronics/zettel/slideswitch.md

 1. What constitutes the basic structure of a slide switch?

-Atomic Idea: A slide switch consists of a sliding actuator, fixed contacts, and movable contacts.
+ A slide switch consists of a sliding actuator, fixed contacts, and movable contacts.
 The sliding actuator moves the movable contacts to connect or disconnect with the fixed contacts, thereby opening or closing the electrical circuit.

 The structure of a slide switch resembles a railroad switch.
 Just as a railroad switch slides to direct a train onto different tracks, the sliding actuator in a slide switch directs electrical current through different paths in a circuit.